alda-lang/alda.io/tutorial.md

 Notice that, just like with a sequence of consecutive notes, specifying a note length on one note of a chord will make that the default note length for all subsequent notes.

 A convenient feature of Alda is that the notes in a chord do not need to be the same length.
-This can be convenient when writing pieces of music that feature melodies weaving in and out of chords:
+This can be useful if you're writing a piece of music that features a melody weaving in and out of chords:

 ![score chords 2](/images/score11.png)